erigones/esdc-docs/user-guide/install/compute-node.rst

 Compute Node Installation
 *************************

-.. note:: There are :ref:`two types of installation media<cn_image>` and the installation steps documented below are slightly different for both of them.
+.. note:: There are :ref:`two types of installation media<cn_image>` and the installation steps documented below are simillar for both of them.
 The first compute node installation media should be used only for the first compute node.
 All other physical servers should be installed using the smaller compute node USB image.

 .. _cn_boot_loader: